Welcome to the beginning of our next 50 years of serving the young at heart.

 Melodía Gutiérrez – Associate State Director Outreach & Advocacy, AARP Texas

 Karen Ostrander, RN – Retired, Lt.
 Col. U.S. Army

 Vice President, Volunteer Services

 Steve Katten, JD – Attorney, Katten & Benson

 Teresa Montes – Vice President Community Development, Frost Bank

-Nicholas “Nick” Wanzor – Partner, Hartman Wanzor LLP
+Nicholas “Nick” Wanzor, CPA – Partner, Hartman Wanzor LLP